picotm/picotm.github.io/01_about.md

  - built-in support for
    - memory operations (Transactional Memory),
    - transactional data structures (i.e., lists, multisets, queues, stacks),
+   - type casting and arithmetic that is safe from overflows, underflows and divisions by zero,
    - memory allocation,
    - file-descriptor I/O,
    - C string and memory functions,